The ECR program aims to:

 - Show evidence of an active, independent research program.
 Examples include publications, presentations, institutional research support, patents, acting as supervisor of student projects.

-- Have not served on a CSR study section in a role other than mail reviewer.
+- Have not served on an NIH study section in any capacity aside from as a mail reviewer.
 (Mail reviews do not include participation in the meeting.)
-Review service at other agencies or at other NIH institutes/centers are not disqualifiers.